Eliasis-Framework/Complements/README.md

 <p class="color">Hello world</p>
 ```

-**Finally create the configuration file to be able to install your plugin from Composer**.
+**Finally create the configuration file to be able to install your plugin from Composer**:

 	$ nano composer.json